-Using subcontractors in the construction industry is not unusual.
-It can, however, be a legal minefield in terms of health and safety.
-In this article, you will learn what you need to do to make sure your sub-contractors are compliant.
+Using subcontractors in the construction industry the norm.
+But it can be a legal minefield in terms of health and safety.
+Here’s what you need to do to make sure your sub-contractors are compliant and a benefit to your business, not a liablity.

 There are two types of subcontractors in the construction industry.

-A Bona-Fide Subcontractor is, in effect, a company that you are employing to carry out the works you have been contracted to complete.
+A Bona-Fide Subcontractors are, in effect, companies that you are employ to carry out the works you are contracted to complete.
 They have their own insurance and pay their own tax.
 They also have their own health and safety RAMS that they sign onto.

 A Self Employed Labour Only Subcontractor works to your health and safety RAMS.
-They may have their own insurance or arrangements can be made for them to work under yours.
+They can have their own insurance or you can arrange for them to be covered on your policy.
 You have responsibility for complying with the rules of the HMRC CIS scheme.

 When a Subcontractor Becomes an Employee

 It has been a tax loop for years that self employed subcontractors are not on the payroll.
 Umbrella companies were the favoured way to reduce tax burdens for several years.
-However, with Health and Safety, it is quite simple.
+Thankfully, the health and safety requirements are much simpler!

 If your self employed, labour only subcontractor ONLY works for you, then they are considered to be an Employee.